-(c) Riverside (Formerly Carlisle Housing Association (CHA))
+(b) Riverside (Formerly Carlisle Housing Association (CHA))

 On 9 December 2002 the City Council completed the transfer of its housing stock to Riverside.
 Under the terms of the transfer the City Council is committed to providing, from the date of transfer, certain environmental and non-environmental warranties in favour of Riverside and lenders to the Association for periods of 25 years and 18 years respectively.
 The Council has insurance cover in place to meet the cost of claims arising from any breach of the environmental warranties in the first 12 years following the date of transfer.
-An earmarked reserve to the value of £488,000 has also been set up to meet the future cost of insurance premiums in years 13 to 25 (£292,000) and the potential costs of any future claims (£196,000).
-In the period from the date of the transfer to 31 March 2012, the Council has not received any claims in respect of either environmental or non-environmental warranties.
+The reserve to the value of £488,000 which was set up to meet the future cost of insurance premiums in years 13 to 25 (£292,000) and the potential costs of any future claims (£196,000) was transferred into the General Fund Balance during 2013/14.
+In the period from the date of the transfer to 31 March 2014, the Council has not received any claims in respect of either environmental or non-environmental warranties.

-(d) Environmental Enhancements
+(c) Environmental Enhancements